About the Compost Revolution

 The Compost Revolution started in 2010 as a joint workshop-based education initiative in the Eastern Suburbs of Sydney between three neighbouring councils, Waverley, Randwick and Woollahra, as part of the 3-Council Regional Environment Program, established with funding from the NSW Environmental Trust.

-The program was expanded Australia-wide in 2012, as a partnership between the 3 Councils and newly formed social venture Revolution Apps, which now evolves and operates the program under licence from council partners.
+The program was expanded Australia-wide in 2012, as a partnership between the 3 Councils and social venture Revolution Apps, which is rapidly scaling the impact of the program under licence from council partners.

-Over the last 7 years the Compost Revolution has grown to become Australia's largest community of composters and worm farmers with over 41,700 households joining the revolution to date.
-We've diverted over 9,800 tonnes of waste from landfill and avoiding 18 million kgs of CO2-equivalent greenhouse gas emissions.
-All this while actually saving councils (and rate payers) in excess of $2 million in waste management costs!
+Over the last 8 years the Compost Revolution has grown to become Australia's largest community of composters and worm farmers with neasrly 60,000 households joining the revolution to date.
+We've diverted over 15,000 tonnes of waste from landfill and avoided more than 24 Million kgs of CO2-equivalent greenhouse gas emissions.
+All this while actually saving councils (and rate payers) in excess of $860k in net waste management costs!

 Residents of participating councils who want to recycle their food scraps, make soil and fertiliser at home and do their bit for the environment.